-Parameter Meaning CVMFS_QUOTA_LIMIT Soft-limit of the cache in Megabyte.
-CVMFS_RELOAD_SOCKETS Directory of the sockets used by the CernVM-FS loader to trigger hotpatching/reloading.
-CVMFS_REPOSITORIES Comma-separated list of fully qualified repository names that shall be mountable under /c CVMFS_REPOSITORY_TAG Select a named repository snapshot that should be mounted instead of trunk.
-CVMFS_ROOT_HASH Hash of the root file catalog, implies CVMFS_AUTO_UPDATE=no. CVMFS_SERVER_URL Semicolon-separated chain of Stratum~1 servers.
+Parameter Meaning CVMFS_MAX_RETRIES Maximum number of retries for a given proxy/host combination.
+CVMFS_MAX_TTL Maximum file catalog TTL in minutes.
+Can overwrite the TTL stored in the catalog.
+CVMFS_MEMCACHE_SIZE Size of the CernVM-FS meta-data memory cache in Megabyte.
+CVMFS_MOUNT_RW Mount CernVM-FS as a read/write file system.
+Write operations will fail but this op CVMFS_NFILES Maximum number of open file descriptors that can be used by the CernVM-FS proce CVMFS_NFS_SOURCE If set to yes, act as a source for the NFS daemon (NFS export).
+CVMFS_NFS_SHARED If set a path, used to store the NFS maps in an SQlite database, instead of the usual I CVMFS_PAC_URLS Chain of URLs pointing to PAC files with HTTP proxy configuration information.
+CVMFS_PROXY_RESET_AFTER Delay in seconds after which CernVM-FS will retry the primary proxy group in case CVMFS_PROXY_TEMPLATE Overwrite the default proxy template in Geo-API calls.
+Only needed for debugging.
+CVMFS_PUBLIC_KEY Colon-separated list of repository signing keys.
+CVMFS_QUOTA_LIMIT Soft-limit of the cache in Megabyte.
+CVMFS_RELOAD_SOCKETS Directory of the sockets used by the CernVM-FS loader to trigger hotpatching/reload CVMFS_REPOSITORIES Comma-separated list of fully qualified repository names that shall be mountable un CVMFS_REPOSITORY_DATE A timestamp in ISO format (e.g. 2007-03-01T13:00:00Z).
+Selects the reposite CVMFS_REPOSITORY_TAG Select a named repository snapshot that should be mounted instead of trunk.
+CVMFS_ROOT_HASH Hash of the root file catalog, implies CVMFS_AUTO_UPDATE=no. CVMFS_SEND_INFO_HEADER If set to yes, include the cvmfs path of downloaded data in HTTP headers.
+CVMFS_SERVER_CACHE_MODE Enable special cache semantics for a client used as a release manager repository base CVMFS_SERVER_URL Semicolon-separated chain of Stratum~1 servers.
 CVMFS_SHARED_CACHE If set to no , makes a repository use an exclusive cache.
-CVMFS_STRICT_MOUNT If set to yes , mount only repositories that are listed in CVMFS_REPOSITORIES.
-CVMFS_SYSLOG_FACILITY If set to a number between 0 and 7, uses the corresponding LOCAL\$n\$ facility for syslog CVMFS_SYSLOG_LEVEL If set to 1 or 2, sets the syslog level for CernVM-FS messages to LOG_DEBUG or LOG CVMFS_TIMEOUT Timeout in seconds for HTTP requests with a proxy server.
+CVMFS_STRICT_MOUNT If set to yes, mount only repositories that are listed in CVMFS_REPOSITORIES.
+CVMFS_SYSLOG_FACILITY If set to a number between 0 and 7, uses the corresponding LOCAL\$n\$ facility for s CVMFS_SYSLOG_LEVEL If set to 1 or 2, sets the syslog level for CernVM-FS messages to LOG_DEBUG or I CVMFS_SYSTEMD_NOKILL If set to yes, modify the command line to @vmfs2 in order to act as a systeme CVMFS_TIMEOUT Timeout in seconds for HTTP requests with a proxy server.
 CVMFS_TIMEOUT_DIRECT Timeout in seconds for HTTP requests without a proxy server.
 CVMFS_TRACEFILE If set, enables the tracer and trace file system calls to the given file.
 CVMFS_USE_GEOAPI Request order of Stratum 1 servers and fallback proxies via Geo-API.
 CVMFS_USER Sets the gid and uid mount options.
 Don't touch or overwrite.
 CVMFS_USYSLOG All messages that normally are logged to syslog are re-directed to the given file.
-This file
+Thi